Skip to main content

 • grinding

-Players have mixed feelings about the grinding aspect of the game; while some find it tedious and overwhelming due to convoluted mechanics and repetitive tasks, others enjoy the thrill of ghost wrangling and the satisfaction of achieving 100% completion.
-Overall, the grinding can feel both necessary and frustrating, with some players wishing for more engaging unlocks to enhance the experience.
+Players have mixed feelings about the grinding aspect of the game.
+While some find the process tedious and repetitive, leading to boredom, others enjoy the thrill of certain mechanics and the satisfaction of achieving 100% completion without excessive grinding.
+Overall, the grinding can feel overwhelming at times, but it also offers rewarding moments for dedicated players.

 • “It was still a ton of fun and I'm only missing 2 achievements that I will get very soon.
 The 100% was fun to get and not grindy.
 Also, getting the golden proton pack unlock is so cool.
 I wish there were a bit more unlocks, but that's cool still.”